|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-On November 10, 1937 loaded as cargo aboard the vessel Kota Nopan and shipped from Hamburg to Morokrembangan in eastern Java.
-Reassembled at Morokrembangan Seaplane Base in eastern Java.
+On November 10, 1937 loaded as cargo aboard the vessel Kota Nopan and shipped from Hamburg overseas to Morokrembangan Seaplane Base in eastern Java.
 During 1938, used at the flying school at Morokrembangan Seaplane Base near Soerabaja in eastern Java.

-On January 30, 1942 assigned to squadron GVT 7 at Lake Grati near Soerabaja in Java to fly reconnaissance missions over the Savoe Sea along with Do 24 X-1, Do 24 X-24 and Do 24 X-36.
+On January 30, 1942 assigned to squadron GVT-7 at Lake Grati near Soerabaja in Java flying reconnaissance missions over the Savu Sea (Savoe Sea) along with Do 24 X-1, Do 24 X-24 and Do 24 X-36.

 On February 7, 1942 assigned to GVT 7 based at Lake Grati near Soerabaja in Java to fly reconnaissance missions along with Do 24 X-1, Do 24 X-24 and Do 24 X-36.

-On March 2, 1942 took off from Lake Grati overloaded with passengers and civilians evacuating to Australia and sucessfully landed on March 3, 1942 at approximately 8:30am at Roebuck Bay off Broome.
-This flying boat was unaware a Japanese air raid by six A6M2 Zeros was in progress and was strafed and destroyed roughly a mile from the coast.
+On March 2, 1942 took off from Lake Grati overloaded with passengers and civilians on an evacuation flight to Australia and landed on March 3, 1942 at approximately 8:30am at Roebuck Bay off Broome.
+This flying boat was unaware a Japanese air raid by six A6M2 Zeros was in progress and was strafed and destroyed roughly a mile from shore.

 Recovery of Remains